ryouze/yt-table/README.md

 yt-table
 ```

+> [!TIP]
-**Note:** On Windows, a modern terminal emulator like [Windows Terminal](https://github.com/microsoft/terminal) is recommended.
+> On Windows, a modern terminal emulator like [Windows Terminal](https://github.com/microsoft/terminal) is recommended.
 The default Command Prompt will display UTF-8 characters correctly, but UTF-8 input is not supported.

 On startup, the program will create an empty `subscriptions.html` file in a platform-specific directory.
 Then, a shell-like interface will appear, allowing you to interact with the file.